 To paraphrase Zuckerberg, he's probably too busy having sex with numerous women on his gigantumous pile of money to be particularly bothered by this.

 Also, the major difference between Eduardo and Mark's visions of Facebook is that Eduardo wanted advertising, while Mark felt it would cheapen the coolness of the website.
-Given that Facebook makes an astoundingly large portion of its money from assisting advertisers target potential customers these days, it seems Eduardo won in the end.
+Given that Facebook makes an astoundingly large portion of its money from helping advertisers target potential customers these days, it seems Eduardo won in the end.

 Justin Timberlake portrays Sean Parker, who, prior to the founding of Facebook, had a hand in founding Napster.
-In 2011, Timberlake himself will oversee a re-launch of Facebook's former competitor Myspace, which jumps from social media to online music store.
-That move in itself would pit Myspace against current competitors iTunes, Spotify and, albeit a shell of its former self, Napster.
+In 2011, Timberlake himself will oversee a re-launch of Facebook's former competitor MySpace, which jumps from social media to online music store.
+That move in itself would pit MySpace against current competitors iTunes, Spotify and, albeit a shell of its former self, Napster.

 Hype Backlash: Considering this film has been referred to as the "Citizen Kane of the 21st century", it may get this.
 Though the Citizen Kane comparison is apt in regards to the general Lonely at the Top story.

 Moral Event Horizon: "Interns?"
-Mark admired and defended Sean, but was visibly uncomfortable with his interest in a young intern working at Facebook.
+Mark admired and defended Sean, but was visibly uncomfortable with his "interest" in a young intern working at Facebook.
 The fact that Sean's arrest at a college party involved several interns, all underage, was unforgivable and inexcusable to Mark for more than just PR reasons.